Unlock a world of privilege and prestige with Maltese citizenship through the Malta Citizenship by Merit Program.

 Q: What is the Malta Citizenship by Merit Program?

-A: The Malta Citizenship by Merit Program is the country’s
+A: The Malta Citizenship by Merit Program is

-individuals who demonstrate exceptional contributions across sectors
+to distinguished individuals who demonstrate exceptional contributions

-The Merit Program replaces Malta’s former “Citizenship by Exceptional
+The Merit Program replaces Malta’s former

-Services” initiative, which officially closed in April 2025 following
+closed in April 2025 following an extensive government review.
+Slated

-integrity, reputation, and long-term engagement with Malta.
-It reflects
+and long-term engagement with Malta.

 Q: Are your attorneys licensed by the Malta government?